Customer journey on a website

 “That was delicious!
 Is this salad always on the menu?
 I’ll tell my sister, she loves salads. ”

-Help customers in every phase of the customer journey
+Help customers in every stage of the customer journey

 A good website answers questions from customers.
 Give your visitors the information they are looking for at every stage of the customer journey.
 That makes it much easier for them to buy from you!